 High Planes Drifter is a strange little film.
 It plays with the Biblical idea that the "sins of the fathers are visited upon their children unto the third and fourth generation."
 It toys with the idea that evil always comes back on us.
-An interesting idea, not always observable, but often true.
 At any rate, in the film the star, Clint Eastwood, runs an interesting line that gives us an insight into the problem of fear.
 He says, "It's what people know about themselves inside that makes them afraid."

 Fear is a debilitating emotion.
 Obviously, we can't do without it.
 If we had no fear the human race would simply not survive.
 Fear makes us careful in dangerous situations and in that sense, preserves us from extinction.
 None of us would begrudge the place of such a useful emotion, but then our fears reach far beyond self preservation.

 Yet, what about Clint's line, it's what we know about ourselves that makes us afraid?
 In the context of the film, it was the evil within that led to the irrational fear of the townsfolk; it debilitated them and destroyed their community.
-The corruption of our soul leads to the fear that we might be seen for what we are, or even worse, that God might see what we are.
-Yes, such fear can take the wind out of our sails.
-Still, this is the easiest of fears to deal with.
+So yes, the corruption of our soul can lead to the fear that we might be seen for what we are, or even worse, that God might see what we are.
+Still, when it comes to God this is the easiest of fears to deal with.
 In Jesus there is abundant forgiveness for anyone who asks.
 "Everyone who believes in Jesus receives forgiveness of sins", Acts 10:43.